YunoHost-Apps/domoticz_ynh/doc/ADMIN.md

 ````
 This will authorized only IPv4 within local network to access your domoticz API.
 You may add individual IPv6 address in the same way.

+## Limitations

+* Backup cannot be restored on a different machine type (arm, x86...) as compiled sources are different